 Whether you choose to simply destroy the physical item, or to erase the data before hand is up to you.
 Although experts will generally advise employing both methods.

 4. Sustainably recycling IT waste

-If you are familiar the with GDPR regulations then you are also likely to be aware of regulations like the Environmental Quality (Scheduled Wastes) Regulations 2005, which regulate the generation, disposal, treatment, recovery of material or product, storage and labelling of scheduled wastes.
+If you are familiar the with GDPR regulations then you are also likely to be aware of regulations like the Law on Environmental Protection 2014, Decree No. 69/2018/ND-CP dated May 15, 2018, Article 22 of Circular No. 36/2015/TT-BTNMT, which regulate the e-waste management in Vietnam

 Never though, has the environment been a bigger topic.
 With all major organisations having to report on their environmental performance and what they are doing to drive a net zero position (and when), businesses need to take every opportunity to enhance their sustainability credentials.

 This position is not only being driven by Governments around the world, and the United Nations with the UN Global Compact initiative, but by customers too.

 Everyone needs to reduce their environmental impact, so customers are looking at suppliers and strategic partners, to ensure that they meet with their own environmental aspirations and goals.
 Disposing of redundant IT kit is a key part of any sustainable, carbon reduction, strategy and everyone needs to find an environmentally friendly way to dispose of old equipment.